joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-03-24-fiddler-ncaa-bracket.md

 \end{array}
 $$

-This suggests that the probability of the top-seed winning their region stabilizes somewhere around $\approx 0.515431.$
+This suggests that the probability of the $1$-seed winning their region stabilizes somewhere around $\approx 0.515431.$

 <br>